BITSS-OPA/opa-deworming/code/01_final_opa.md

     cp_daly_so <- 23.68 # Kremer et al. (2011) (2011 USD) http://emiguel.econ.berkeley.edu/wordpress/wp-content/uploads/2021/03/Paper__Spring_Cleaning.pdf
     cp_daly_2017usdppp_so <- cp_daly_so * ex_rate_2011_so / ex_rate_2011_ppp_so * cpi_2017_so / cpi_2011_so
-    lambda1_mort_so <- 0.016      # The Treatment Effects.
+    gamma_mort_so <- 0.016      # The Treatment Effects.
 To be aligned with the new paper after publication lambda1_mort_sd_so <- 0.006   # doi, page, table, col, row
     fert_yr_so <-
       c(